History of the San Francisco 49ers: 2010

 Optimistic predictions for 2010 were not borne out when the team started 2010, 0–4 after losses to Seattle, New Orleans, Kansas City, and Atlanta.
 In week five, they hosted the Eagles where bad performance by the team led booing of Alex Smith by 49ers fans.
-Despite nearly being benched, he came back and began playing better, but it still wasn't enough and Philadelphia walked away with a 27–24 win.
+Despite nearly being benched, he came back and began playing better, but it still was not enough and Philadelphia walked away with a 27–24 win.
 The 49ers finally won in week six by hosting Oakland in the "Battle of the Bay".
 Alex Smith threw two touchdown passes to lead San Francisco to a 17–9 victory.
 After giving the winless Panthers a victory in week seven, the team headed to London for an international game with Denver, which they won 24–16.
 After this, they beat St. Louis in overtime 23–20 and then suffered a home shutout (21–0) for the first time since 1977 while playing Tampa Bay.
 Next, they beat the Cardinals 27–6 on Monday Night Football before losing to Green Bay 34–16.
 Despite having only won four games, San Francisco's chances of winning their weak division remained alive and remained so after beating Seattle 41–30 in Week 15.
 However, the next week saw them blown out in San Diego 34–7.
 Another defeat in St. Louis finally removed San Francisco from playoff contention and Singletary was fired after that game.
 With Jim Tomsula as interim coach, the team won a meaningless season ender against Arizona to end 2010 with a final record of 6–10.